C-Loftus/Princeton-Thesis/doc/main.md

 With accessibility software, it is generally understood that the goal is to make computers usable for people of all backgrounds.
 However, to achieve this goal, some may go beyond and try to create software specifically for voice control.
 For instance, some users have created desktop environments \footnote{\url{https://git.sr.ht/~geb/tiles}} specifically for voice.
 While this is laudable work, we should also recognize that we can build alongside existing mainstream software.
 This also makes it easier for users to transition in and out of their accessibility software setups ( in case of varying health).
 Thus, the ideal accessibility software ecosystem is symbiotic: software should work well without voice, even better with it, and be easily decoupled if needed.
 This is yet another reason why building around the web with its robust ecosystem of extensions and developer tools is yet another good idea for accessibility software.

-# Bringing Accessibility Software to Linux Mobile Devices
+# The Next Step for Accessibility Software: Linux Mobile Devices

 At this point, we have created a system for creating datasets from Talon, training models with federated learning, and controlling it all through an intuitive web interface.
 With this in mind, it is now useful to begin a discussion regarding how voice accessibility software will integrate into new platforms.
-These discussions are important since a model is only as useful as the software querying it.
-It is important to have case studies regarding how to bring federated models into production for users.
+These discussions are important since accessibility software is only as useful as the broader software system it supports.
+It is not enough to simply have good performance in our machine learning models.

 This is especially the case on bleeding edge platforms like Linux mobile devices.
-While we may think that a voice control model can quickly be pushed to production, this may not be the case without prior accessibility software infrastructure.
+While we may think that a voice control model can quickly be pushed to production, we first need to consider the fundamental accessibility software infrastructure.

-As stated previously, new platforms like Linux mobile devices are not only interesting from a research perspective, but once we accomplish the necessary software foundations, it has a greater potential impact.
-This is since Android and iOS already have voice control options.
-As such, the platform has a need for better accessibility software, and a technical userbase that is more likely to participate in federated learning.
+Finally, as stated previously, new platforms like Linux mobile devices are not only interesting from a research perspective, but the platform is built upon social goals that overlap with those from our own federated learning project.
+For instance, most Linux mobile users tend to be tinkerers or privacy conscious individuals who care about data autonomy and are willing to use experimental software for these goals.
+Given the fact that the platform currently does not have an established accessibility solution, there is greater incentive to innovate and develop for this platform.

 Just like on the Linux desktop, there are many options for mobile Linux phones each with their own design philosophies, technical tools, and target demographics.
 In general, Linux mobile phones are a relatively recent phenomenon and have nowhere near as much support as the desktop Linux community.
 As a result much of the development is entirely grassroots and community driven with very little corporate funding or academic sponsorship.
 Thus, I believe that this is even more of a reason why it is so important to develop accessibility tools as soon as possible for the platform.
 Without these tools, entire demographics of users will be left out from this new software revolution.

-Before going into detail regarding what needs to be done to accommodate new accessibility solutions into Linux mobile devices,it's useful to give a brief overview of the platform in general and some of its key properties.
+With this in mind, it is useful to begin a brief overview of the platform and its key properties.

-## Open and Private by Default
+## Open Source and Private by Default

 Linux smartphones are unique in the fact that they are designed to be open source at all levels.
-While Android can be rooted and custom roms can be installed on popular phones, none of this process is encouraged by manufacturers.
-In this case, there is a clear divide between the hardware and software developers.
-While many people point out how android is open source, the size and monolithic nature of the code base makes it prohibitively difficult for average users to make contributions.
-For instance in order to make any sort of fundamental changes, it requires the user to download the entire one hundred gigabyte codebase and have roughly sixteen gigabytes of ram to recompile from source.
-Finally most hardware manufacturers patch their own close sore software on top of stock android, effectively undermining any sort of claims of user freedom.
+While Android can be rooted and custom roms can be installed on popular phones, this process is often difficult and not encouraged by developers.
+While many people point out how Android is open source, the size and monolithic nature of the code base makes it prohibitively difficult for average users to make contributions.

 With Linux smartphones, the user has essentially any freedom they would have on the desktop.
 Specific hardware manufacturers have also arisen that align themselves with the same goals as the software community.
 One such company is Pine64.
-Their Linux smartphone called the PinePhone was used for all Linux mobile testing and development for this project. this device is relatively ubiquitous for the Linux mobile software community and as a result it supports nearly all software in the ecosystem( This is not always a given given the wide variety of mobile specific hardware like cameras, modems, and environment sensors)
+Their Linux smartphone called the `PinePhone` was used for all Linux mobile testing and development in this project.
+This device is relatively ubiquitous for the Linux mobile software community and as a result it supports nearly all software in the ecosystem.
+This is importance as it is not always a given given the wide variety of mobile devices, with unique hardware like cameras, modems, and environmental sensors.

 ## Multiple Options for User Interfaces

-Given the fact that lots of existing desktop software can be ported to mobile, there are both many options for both the OS itself, as well as the user interfaces.
+Given the fact that a substantial amount of existing desktop software can be ported to mobile, there are many options for both the OS itself, as well as the user interfaces.
 For context, these are analogous to what would be the desktop environments on a desktop Linux computer.
-I choose not to use the term desktop environment when speaking about mobile devices, just for clarity.
-While discussing the many intricacies of the different mobile operating systems is not of particular relevance to this paper, the different user interface options on the other hand have significant relevance to user experience and the design of voice controlled accessibility software.
+While discussing the many intricacies of the different mobile operating systems is not of particular relevance to this paper, the different user interface options on the other hand have direct relevance to user experience and the design of voice controlled accessibility software.
+Each has a different philosophy regarding application GUIs, scripting, and user input.

 Just as we did previously when discussing different types of voice controlled accessibility software, it is helpful to provide a brief overview of the state of mobile Linux user interfaces.
 There are three main options: Phosh,Plasma Mobile and SXMO.
-By enumerating their strengths and weaknesses it will help to contextualize the design of my voice control client.
+By enumerating their strengths and weaknesses it will help to contextualize the design of my federated learning system and why I chose a model for dictated commands like M5.

-#### Phosh & Plasma Mobile
+#### Phosh

-Phosh It's a mobile Linux user interface based upon Gnome.Given the fact that many Gnome applications already support devices with small screen resolutions, many apps transfer over well with few modifications necessary.
-Generally speaking, the user experience seeks to mimic earlier versions of android.
-There's a app drawer with app logos, menus that are accessed from swiping down at the top of the screen, and a gallery of running applications.
-As such it is relatively user friendly and has already shipped on some commercial smartphones like the Librem 5 from Purism.
-Given the fact that Linux smartphones are still in their infancy,Phosh has gained much support simply due to the fact that it is more stable and/or lighter weight than many other interface options.
+Phosh is a mobile Linux user interface based upon Gnome.Given the fact that many Gnome applications already support devices with small screen resolutions, many apps transfer over well with few modifications necessary.
+Generally speaking, the user experience seeks to mimic earlier versions of Android.
+There is an app drawer with graphical logos, menus that are accessed from swiping down at the top of the screen, and a gallery of running applications.
+As such, it is relatively user friendly and has already shipped on some commercial smartphones like the `Librem 5` from Purism.
+Given the fact that Linux smartphones are still in their infancy,Phosh has gained much support simply due to the fact that it is particularly stable and intuitive for those familiar with desktop Linux.
 ![An example of phosh](assets/2023-02-07-23-14-25.png)

+#### Plasma Mobile

 The next main Linux user interface is Plasma Mobile.
 Plasma Mobile has a similar design philosophy to Phosh, except for the fact that it is based on KDE, not Gnome.
-Once again it borrows a significant amount of its design philosophy from android and iOS.
+Once again it borrows a significant amount of its design philosophy from Android and iOS.
 Plasma mobile has a standard home screen of applications with GUI menus and homescreen widgets.

 ![An example of plasma mobile](assets/2023-02-07-23-22-09.png)

-While much more could be said about both of these user interfaces, the fact is that they are largely seeking to mimic existing designed principles.
-They are primarily touch focused and have a familiar focus upon a homescreen with Gui applications.
-However, neither of these interfaces have had the time or money to develop in the same way as android or iOS. as a result, Linux accessibility on mobile is sorely lacking. as stated previously, talon and dragon do not run on these devices and given the fact they are totally centered around touch input, they are essentially unusable for people with accessibility issues.
-However come of this does not have to be the case.
-How can we rethink user interface design to design accessible systems, even in a constrained environment?
+While much more could be said about both Plasma Mobile and Phosh, the fact is that they are largely seeking to mimic existing designed principles.
+They are primarily touch focused and have a familiar focus upon a homescreen with GUI applications.
+However, neither of these interfaces have had the time or money to develop to the level of Android or iOS.
+As a result, Linux accessibility on these mobile interfaces is sorely lacking.
+As stated previously, Talon and Dragon do not run on these devices.
+As we have seen as well, they are both entirely centered around touch input.
+They are essentially unusable for people with accessibility issues affecting the use of the hands.
+However, this is not the case for all user interfaces.

 #### SXMO

 SXMO, (Simple X Mobile), is the third major mobile Linux user interface.
-However, it takes a significantly different design approach regarding both the user experience and the underlying software that powers it.SXMO is designed to be minimalist in nature and closer to the unix philosophy of simple distinct minimal programs.SXMO is not built on either Gnome or KDE but rather a highly modified version of DWM .DWM is a dynamic tiling window manager Linux desktops.
-This means that it automatically fits new windows to a grid or workspace as they are spawned.Traditionally this software has been primarily used by Linux enthusiasts looking for a lightweight and hackable desktop. ( For instance, there is no config file.
-To make any custom changes you need to edit the source code itself.)
+However, it takes a significantly different design approach regarding both the user experience and the underlying software that powers it.SXMO is designed to be minimalist in nature and closer to the unix philosophy of simple, distinct, minimal programs.
+SXMO is not built on top of either Gnome or KDE.
+Rather it uses a highly modified version of DWM \footnote{\url{https://dwm.suckless.org/}} .DWM is a dynamic tiling window manager Linux desktops.
+This means that it automatically fits new windows to a grid or workspace as they are spawned.Traditionally this software has been primarily used by Linux enthusiasts looking for a lightweight and hackable desktop.
+For instance, there is no config file.
+To make any custom changes you need to edit the source code itself.

 At first glance, this seems to be even worse in accessibility than both Plasma Mobile and Phosh.
 However this is not the case due to a series of modifications over DWM.
 SXMO, instead of prioritizing touch input, uses a series of context menus to navigate around the system.
-For instance, when you are in the terminal you can press the volume up key to launch a menu with the following options
+For instance, when you are in the terminal you can press the volume up key to launch a menu with application specific options.
+This provides a discrete, navigable interface that is easy to script, including with voice.

 <!-- <div style="display: flex;" markdown="1">
 ![An example of the interface with a menu opened.](assets/2023-02-11-14-47-48.png){width=50%}
 ![An example of a menu for a specific application](assets/2023-02-13-19-25-59.png){width=50%}
 </div> -->

 <div style="display: flex;">